Johann110/arduinoRemote/README.md

 }
 ```

-You can add line breaks for your textfield text by adding "#br#" to the send string.
+You can add line breaks for your textfield text by adding "#br#" to the send string.<br>
+In case there are more text than the textfield can show, you can scroll down to see the rest.<br>

-If you just want to install the app, I added a APK file "arduinoRemote.apk" for the installation
+If you just want to install the app, I added a APK file "arduinoRemote.apk" for the installation.

 All remotes are saved in .txt files in:<br>
 Android -> data -> com.app.arduinoremote -> files -> Remotes<br><br>